YasinduDulshanPeiris/swimlane-dashboard-/README.md

 - Error handling for failed API fetches with fallback UI.

 ## Notes
-- Assets from `Assets.zip` are placed in `public/images`.
+- Assets are placed in `public/images`.
 - Tested for cross-browser compatibility (Chrome, Firefox, Safari, Edge).
-- Contact `submission@visionexdigital.com.au` for any asset or Figma clarification.